 To get a better view of your score, turn your device sideways: the page will fill up the screen's width and extend downward if necessary.
-Swipe or tap to scroll up and down and between pages, or drag the page up and down with your finger.
+Swipe or tap to scroll from top to bottom and between pages, or drag the page up and down with your finger.